💰

 Large Missile Impact Test

 A 9-pound 2x4 lumber projectile is fired at the window at 50 feet per second — simulating debris in 175+ mph hurricane winds.
 The window must remain intact without penetration.
-This is the signature test that separates NOA from standard testing.
+This is the signature large missile test required for HVHZ approval — required for both a Miami-Dade NOA and a Florida Statewide Product Approval listed for HVHZ.

 2